MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-sales-tracking.md

 ## Reprojecting revenues on leaf node tasks

-Labor revenues on a project task can't be directly reprojected on the **Tracking** tab on the **Project** page.
+Labor revenues on a leaf node task can't be directly reprojected on the **Tracking** tab on the **Project** page.
 However, you can use the **Effort Tracking** view to reproject the remaining effort on a task.
 This causes a recalculation of the remaining revenue on the task.
 The folloiwng is a description of how this works.

 1. A project manager can reproject effort on tasks by updating the default value in the **Remaining Effort** field with a new estimate of the remaining effort on the task.
 Reprojecting causes a recalculation of the task's effort estimate at complete (EAC), progress percentage, and the projected effort variance on a task.
 The EAC, ETC, and progress percentage on the summary tasks are also recalculated and produce a new projection of effort variance.